-- A training plan for program staff; - A policy and procedure manual for staff; and - Procedures for quality assurance and improvement guided by customer needs, satisfaction, and progress on proposed outcomes.
+- A training plan for program staff; - A policy and procedure manual for staff; and - Procedures for quality assurance and improvement guided by customer needs, satisfaction, and progress on proposed outcomes. - 9.
+Personnel Qualifications and Selection Process:

-I. Personnel Qualifications:

 The provider's local project/program manager must have a minimum of three years' experience as a project/program manager with a similar project or program or relevant transferable skills and experience in this service arena.
+Bidders must allow an HCJFS and/or SWORWIB Representative to participate in the final interviews and hiring recommendations for program staff (management and line staff).